 Please visit our “Research” page for more details.

-We combine DNA nanotechnology and modern analytical methods to achieve two major research goals; (i) develop multiplex sensors for biologically relevant small molecules such as biomarkers and (ii) investigate DNA mechanics in complex with protein(s).
+We combine DNA nanotechnology and modern analytical methods to achieve two major research goals; (i) investigate protein-protein and protein-DNA mechanics at the single molecule level and (ii) develop multiplex sensors for biologically relevant small molecules such as biomarkers.
 The research approach is interdisciplinary — it spans from DNA nanotechnology to single-molecule fluorescence microscopy, single-molecule force spectroscopy, and chemical biology.
 Our major areas of interest involve:

 - Single enzyme activity